Level/memory-level/README.md

 ## API

-The API of `memory-level` follows that of [`abstract-level`](https://github.com/Level/abstract-level) with a one additional constructor option (see below).
+The API of `memory-level` follows that of [`abstract-level`](https://github.com/Level/abstract-level) with one additional constructor option (see below).
 The `createIfMissing` and `errorIfExists` options of `abstract-level` are not relevant here.
+Both implicit and explicit snapshots are supported.
 Data is discarded when the last reference to the database is released (i.e. `db = null`).
 Closing or reopening the database has no effect on the data.
 Data is _not_ copied: when storing a Buffer value for example, subsequent mutations to that Buffer will affect the stored data too.

 ### `db = new MemoryLevel([options])`